bedrocklinux/bedrocklinux-website/markdown/0.7/known-issues.md

 If you run into this, please contact paradigm indicating which distro provided your kernel, initrd, and any pertinent hardware details.

+## {id="proxy"} brl-update and brl-fetch fail with proxy

+Some users have reported issues with `brl update` and `brl fetch` failing when behind a proxy.

+This issue appears to be specific https URLs.
+It may be possible to work around `brl update` failing by manually downloading the update and running it with the `--update` flag, and it may be possible to work around `brl fetch` failing by specifying an http (non-https) mirror.

 ## {id="lvm"} lvm mount failures

 Some users have reported issues with lvm partitions, most notably `/home`, not mounting.